 People won’t stay at even the most beautiful site if the choice and organisation of its words and pictures aren’t interesting or relevant, if it doesn’t answer their questions.

-We have to think about how your content will contribute to the outcomes you want from your site, and why your visitors will come in the first place.
+We have to think about how your content will contribute to the outcomes you want from your site, how we can elevate your site from average to awesome.

 So what’s first?